Volunteering

 Ideally, volunteers will be comfortable offering feedback across writing genres given that young people enter writing in multiple forms including poetry, short stories, essays and journalism.
 However, we can work to build a volunteering opportunity tailored to your expertise in a certain form (e.g., some volunteers are more comfortable commenting on essays than poetry).

 “I’ve really enjoyed participating, and the chance to get some feedback was so lovely.”
-OYP Entrant and Winner 2022, Aarushi Dahiya (read Aarushi’s winning piece, which also received a response from Dr Jane Goodall DBE)
+2022 Winner Aarushi Dahiya (read Aarushi’s winning piece)

 Writing Time

-Writing each piece of feedback takes on average between 30-45 minutes depending on the length of the piece.
-Volunteers have the opportunity to commit to as many or as few pieces of feedback as they are able to manage.
+Writing each piece of feedback takes on average about 45 minutes depending on the length of the piece.
+Volunteers have the opportunity to commit to as many pieces of feedback as they are able to manage – we generally ask readers to commit to at least 6 pieces, but there is some flexibility on this.
 We do ask that volunteers give us a clear indication of time they are able to give at the beginning of the process so that we can assign pieces accordingly to ensure young people receive their feedback within our timeline and that we maintain our commitment to them.

 Due to safeguarding, the Foundation team manage the relationship between writer and ‘feedbacker’ – this process is anonymous by necessity.
 However, we are sure to feedback any comments or thanks from young people back to the volunteers.

 The feedback process starts as soon as the prize opens.
-However, volunteers will be given more significant allocations of feedback to complete between February and 1st April (the deadline for entrants to submit for feedback).
-As a result, the bulk of feedback work takes place between the 1st – 22nd April, the final deadline for volunteers to complete their pieces.
+However, volunteers will be given more significant allocations of feedback to complete between December and 9th April (the deadline for volunteers to return their feedback).

 The Orwell Youth Prize prides itself on its robust and transparent judging process.
 All entries are anonymised and read by at least two readers as a way to whittle down a final shortlist which goes to our judges.